-At the AAUN AGM 2016, items raise included the priorities of our major themes of research (which reflect the support and funding of our sponsors); alignment with the SDGs and African responses; greater engagement with entrepreneurism and employment of graduates; a further focus on the empowerment of women and their advancement in university leadership; and the formation of enduring university partnerships and continuing exchange programs to support African and Australian researchers in their early careers.
+Planning and Priorities.
+The AAUN AGMs in 2016 and 2017 included reviews of our major themes in research, education and mobility, reflecting the support and funding of our sponsors and knowledge partners.
+There were calls for greater alignment with the SDGs and responses to them in our sectors of work in education and economic development; engagement with entrepreneurism and employment of graduates; further focus on the empowerment of women and their advancement in university leadership; and continuing exchange programs to support African and Australian researchers in their early and middle careers.
+A focus area is in Australia-Africa-China synergies.

-There have also been sporadic suggestions that AAUN could weld a closer engagement through education, including joint courses, dual degrees with appropriate accreditation, and training on vital skills.
-These initiatives require leadership and commitment between our partners, and are likely to be best build up from bilateral or trilateral agreements between partners.
-They are not easy, and the accreditation issues are best resolved when simplified to one or two partners.
+Partnerships and Teams.
+AAUN will weld closer engagement through joint courses (with DFAT Africa Awards), dual degrees with appropriate accreditation, and short term training on vital skills.
+These initiatives require leadership and commitment between our partners, and are likely to be built best on bi- or tri-lateral agreements: they are not easy to achieve.
+Accreditation issues are best resolved when simplified to fewer partners.
+We want stronger knowledge partnerships, with additional members in Africa and Australia, as well as a team approach with other research alliances (ARUA, RUFORUM, WUN), government, business, alumni, international agencies and NGO's.

-AAUN is also launching a survey of its members and stakeholders to consult and gain further advice and ideas to shape the next strategic plan.
-This survey launch on 4 September will close on 1 November so that we can formulate our plan and guidelines by end of year.
-Our call for proposals for the PRDF will take the distillation of the strategic directions into account.
+Partnership Research and Development Fund (PRDF).
+AAUN has carried out a survey of its members and stakeholders to help shape the next strategic plan.
+This plan will be produced by end of 2017.
+Our call for PRDF proposals in February 2018 will take account of the adopted future directions.